arianaberger/react-final-project/NOTES.md

-1. Finish submit function for account update form
+1. Finish reducer for account update form and make sure it's being updated in the backend
 2. How to get account totals?
 State or model method? => show method gives account total given the account id

 Import provider to index.js